 On average, national average scale scores for students with civic knowledge at or above Level B were significantly higher than those with civic knowledge scores below Level B by nearly two scale points (Table 5.6).
-In 14 countries and the benchmarking entity North Rhine-Westphalia, national average scale scores for students with civic knowledge at or above Level B were significantly higher than those with civic knowledge at or above Level B were significantly higher than those with civic knowledge at or above Level B were significantly higher than those with civic knowledge at or above Level B were significantly higher than those with civic knowledge scores below Level B. In one country the reverse was observed and in five countries there was no significant difference.
+In 14 countries and the benchmarking entity North Rhine-Westphalia, national average scale scores for students with civic knowledge at or above Level B were significantly higher than those with civic knowledge scores below Level B).
+In one country the reverse was observed and in five countries there was no significant difference.